Winnebago Ekko Recalls

 Transit Ekko Balmer Recall

-NHTSA Campain Number: 23V-234000
+NHTSA Campaign Number: 23V-234000

 Potential Number of Units Affected 1,266

-Winnebago Campain number: 174
+Winnebago Campaign number: 174

 Summary